OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM.md

 - [ECT/ITS Lab Notebook Cheatsheet](https://github.com/OHIO-ECT/Lab-Notebook-Cheat-Sheet)

 ### Environmental Context
-- Personal Computer with an RDP client installed (Windows comes pre-installed)
+- Personal Computer with an RDP client installed (on Windows it comes pre-installed)

 ### Connect to GNS3 VM